monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 19
+Interact with user webcams.
+Interesting, and I'm not sure how to incorporate this.
+It would not work with my python http server.

 ## Day 18
 Dealing with data that is not in the format that you like.
 The example is focused on string times, doing math, and getting an output.
 Array methods of reduce and map are used.
 Very useful for messy data.